GambitBSM/GambitBSM.github.io/content/en/documentation/installation/installation_for_linux.md

 make clean-$BACKEND_NAME                 # Clean specific backend
 ```

-For basic guidance on how to use GAMBIT, please see the [Examples](/documentation/examples/) section.
+For basic guidance on how to use GAMBIT, please see the [tutorials section](/documentation/tutorials/).